kgiszewski/Machina/README.md

 **What about Archetype and Nested Content?**
 Archetype and Nested Content are a bit tougher since they are saving data differently and now this change pulls the rug out from them.
 At this time I haven't written converters for those.
 So don't change any items bundled into Nested Content\Archetype just yet.
 It'll just be pain for you.

+**Can I just test a small set first?**
+You can pass a doctype to the migrations in this form `mcp 0 homepage` to limit the content to the `homepage` doctype.
+Use `mcp 1 homepage` to persist the changes to just that doctype.